create3000/x_ite/docs/_posts/components/Text/FontStyle.md

 FontStyle is an X3DFontStyleNode that defines the size, family, justification, and other styles used by Text nodes.

-The FontStyle node belongs to the **Text** component and requires at least level **1,** its default container field is *fontStyle.* It is available since VRML 2.0 and from X3D version 3.0 or higher.
+The FontStyle node belongs to the **Text** component and requires at least support level **1,** its default container field is *fontStyle.* It is available since VRML 2.0 and from X3D version 3.0 or higher.

 ## Hierarchy